Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Introduction

 In search applications, we note that the vector length $n$ can be very large.
 However, computing sketches does not require fully materializing the vectors $\bv{x}^{\ind{K_A}}$ and $\bv{x}^{\ind{K_B}}$: all sketching methods discussed in this paper only need to process the vectors' non-zero entries.
 Furthermore, it is not necessary to know the $n$ beforehand: we can simply set $n$ to be large enough to cover the whole domain of the keys being sketched (e.g., $n=2^{32}$ or $n=2^{64})$.

 To compare methods, \Cref{fact:jl_result} and \Cref{thm:main} suggest that any asymptotic differences in performance between our WMH method and linear sketching will depend on the overlap in non-zero entries between the vectors being sketched.
 In dataset search, this exactly corresponds to the \emph{Jaccard similarity} of the key sets ${K}_A$ and ${K}_B$.
 Our method will perform better when the Jaccard similarity is small.
 For example, in \Cref{fig:example-tables}, only $4$ out of $14$ unique keys are shared in both tables, so the similarity is $\approx .29$.
 In the scenario discussed above, we could imagine a much smaller ratio: for example, our data analyst might only have a table containing taxi data from 2022, but compare it to a weather data table with dates from 1960 through the present day.
 The Jaccard similarity would be $1/63 \approx .
 016$.
-Conversely, we might compare to a table with local festivals that only contains a small fraction of dates from 2022.
-In Section \ref{sec:exp} we consider a dataset search use case involving data from the World Bank \cite{WBF_2022} where more than $42\%$ percent of table pairs had Jaccard similarity $<.1$, and more than $35\%$ have Jaccard similarity $< .05$.
+In Section \ref{sec:exp} we consider a dataset search use case involving data from the World Bank \cite{WBF_2022} where $42\%$ percent of table pairs had Jaccard similarity $<.1$, and $35\%$ have Jaccard similarity $< .05$.